Kings vs. Hawks Prediction & Picks - December 29

 - Computer Predicted Total: 240.2

-- As a moneyline favorite this season, the Hawks are 7-7, while the Kings are 4-3 as moneyline underdogs.
+- As a moneyline favorite this year, the Kings are 13-9, while the Hawks are 5-10 as moneyline underdogs.

 Put your picks to the test and bet on the Kings with BetMGM Sportsbook.